-- Foundational knowledge of Buddhist history, literature, thought, practice, and ethics as the basis for effective ministry, chaplaincy, or religious leadership both in and out of Buddhist sanghas
+- demonstrate foundational knowledge of Buddhist history, literature, thought, practice, and ethics as the basis for effective ministry, chaplaincy, or religious leadership;

-- Engagement with one’s tradition within a multi-religious, multi-cultural, and multi-Buddhist context to support an engagement with diverse communities
+- relate their own tradition to multi-religious, multi-cultural, and multi-Buddhist contexts to support effective engagement with diverse communities; and

-- Opportunities to develop research and communication skills through writing, public speaking, and dharma talks to effectively communicate Buddhist thought
+- produce research projects and demonstrate communication skills through writing, public speaking, and dharma talks.